henrik/styleguide/README.markdown

 But for a one-liner where I don't use the return value, like `foos.each { |x| x.do_it }`, I would use braces.

+## Double-quote strings unless the string contains double quotes.

+Single quoted strings [aren't faster](http://stackoverflow.com/questions/1836467/is-there-a-performance-gain-in-using-single-quotes-vs-double-quotes-in-ruby).
+Double quotes means you don't need to change them if you add interpolation.

+But don't escape inside a string (or regexp) if you don't need to.
+Change the quote style instead: `'like "this"'` or `%{'like' "this"}`.

+`%{this}` is theoretically a better default, since you can include pretty much anything and never need to change the quote type, but it's more work to type and to read.

 ## Also:

 * In Ruby 1.9 hashes, prefer JSON style to hash rockets when possible.